itod/threadutils/README.md

 #### Create

 To set up a game, create exactly two players, and set them as each other's opponent.
 Also, provide each player with a delegate which executes your "move" logic by adopting the `TDGamePlayerDelegate` protocol and implementing the `-executeMoveForPlayer:` method.
+This could be either a single delegate object, or two separate objects.

 ```objc
 id <TDGamePlayerDelegate> del = … // implements "move" logic for each player